Frequently Asked Questions - The Commission

 What's the Local Government Boundary Commission for Scotland, and is it anything to do with you?

-The Local Government Boundary Commission for Scotland is a separate body which is responsible for reviewing electoral ward and local authority area boundaries for Scotland.
+The Local Government Boundary Commission for Scotland is a separate body which is responsible for reviewing electoral ward, local authority area boundaries for Scotland and since May 2017 Scottish Parliament boundaries.
 Full details are available on the Local Government Boundary Commission for Scotland website.
 The Secretariat supports both Commissions, and so the address and phone numbers for both Commissions are the same.

 How can I complain if I feel the Commission has not acted correctly?